Signs of the Last Days: Arrogance

 ..."You believe because you have seen me.
 Blessed are those who believe without seeing me.”
 John 20:29 (NLT)

-Even when we cannot see with our natural eyes because Jesus has ascended into heaven, we can see with spiritual eyes.
+Even when we cannot see with our natural eyes because Jesus has ascended into heaven, we can see with spiritual eyes and believe.

 Paul prayed: